 Note: Your mobile device (phone, pad or tablet) must be protected by a 4 digit PIN code if you want to use it for your University email and calendar.
 Setting a PIN code protects both you and the University from unauthorised access to your University Exchange account.

 Depending on your device, PIN codes may also be known as passwords, passcodes, screen lock or unlock patterns.
 If you need help or advice, please contact the Service Desk - firstname.lastname@example.org.

-For information about junk and malicious email and guidance on how to deal with it, see our fact sheet in Learners' Toolkit - click the Download button.
+See our Junk Mail fact sheet in Toolkit for information about junk and malicious email and guidance on how to deal with it

 Note: Retention and recovery timescales for files on your H: drive or shared network drives are different.